piaskowskiemil/Internetowy-System-Danych/README.md

 ## Usage

-Simply create new user through register.php and check your mail account for activation link  and then feel free to log-in.
+Simply create a new user through register.php and check your mail account for activation link  and then feel free to log-in.

 ## License
 Attribution-NonCommercial-ShareAlike: